mattvagni/cookiecutter/readme.md

 Cookiecutter will **never** overwrite any existing files.

 ## Validating fields / custom validation
-To do this you can add `isValid` and a custome `errorMessage` to a fields configuration.
+To do this you can add `isValid` and a custom `errorMessage` to a fields configuration.
 Using the example above you could, for example, ensure component names follow a naming convention.

 ```diff